dandokku/dandokku/README.md

 # Hi there!

-I’m Daniel Jesuloba Ajide, a full stack software engineer.
+I’m Daniel Jesuloba Ajide, a full-stack software engineer.

 I enjoy building scalable web and mobile applications, and I’m deeply interested in how AI can be applied to healthcare, businesses, and smart cities.
 Right now, I’m spending a lot of time exploring frontend web design, sharpening my backend skills, and gradually peeking into AI systems.